weebi/fabric-modlist/lists/Clientside.md

   - [Mod Manager](https://modrinth.com/mod/6kq7BzRK) - *Allows players to install, update and remove mods from Mod Menu.*

+- [No Chat Reports](https://modrinth.com/mod/qQyHxfxd) - *Strips cryptographic signatures that are attached to every message sent in the chat which can be used to ban you from Minecraft entirely.*

 - [Not Enough Crashes](https://modrinth.com/mod/yM94ont6) - *Helps with debugging crashes and prevents the entire game from crashing.*

 - [No More Useless Keys](https://modrinth.com/mod/YCcdA1Lp) - *Allows adding multiple keybinds for controls.*

+- [Pinglist](https://modrinth.com/mod/GzmTgzUV) - *Replaces the vague connection bar icon with a color coded, numerical value.*

+- [Preventer](https://modrinth.com/mod/RK0tTWG1) - *Prevents you from doing dumb things by accident.*

 - [ReplayMod](https://www.replaymod.com) - *Record your Minecraft sessions and replay them afterwards from any perspective.*

+- [Right-Click Harvest](https://modrinth.com/mod/QgwydtQc) - *Allows you to harvest and replant crops simply by right clicking.*

 - [Screenshot to Clipboard](https://modrinth.com/mod/1K1JRrTg) - *A simple mod that copies the taken screenshot to the clipboard.*

 - [Seamless Loading Screen](https://modrinth.com/mod/TyTPFOiF) - *Takes a screenshot of the game when you leave a world or server, and displays it whenever you rejoin it.*

 - [Spark](https://modrinth.com/mod/l6YH9Als) - *Performance profiler for clients and servers.*

-- [Pinglist](https://modrinth.com/mod/GzmTgzUV) - *Replaces the vague connection bar icon with a color coded, numerical value.*